 On July 8, 2014, the Partnership entered into a secured revolving credit agreement with Wells Fargo, as the administrative agent, sole book runner and lead arranger.
 The credit agreement, as amended, provides for a revolving credit facility in the maximum amount of \$500.0 million, subject to scheduled semi-annual and other elective collateral borrowing base redeterminations based on the Partnership's oil and natural gas reserves and other factors.
 The borrowing base is scheduled to be re-determined semi-annually with effective dates of April 1st and October 1st.
-In addition, the Partnership may request up to three additional redeterminations of the borrowing base during any 12-month period.
-As of June 30, 2016, the borrowing base was set at \$175.0 million and the Partnership had \$51.5 million outstanding under its credit agreement.
-On June 21, 2016, the credit agreement was amended to add a provision requiring the borrower and the other loan parties to provide control agreements with respect to deposit accounts and securities accounts to secure obligations under the credit agreement.
+In addition, the

+Partnership may request up to three additional redeterminations of the borrowing base during any 12-month period.
+As of September 30, 2016, the borrowing base was set at \$175.0 million.
+On August 5, 2016, the Partnership repaid \$78.0 million of its outstanding borrowings with a portion of the proceeds from its August 2016 public offering of common units and, as of September 30, 2016, the Partnership had \$54.5 million outstanding under its credit agreement.